SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Understanding-Bot-Powered-ACEs.md

 ---
 # Understanding Bot Powered Adaptive Card Extensions

-Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections are a new technology to extend the Microsoft Viva Connections Dashboard applying the Bot development model.

 Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections can be used to build custom experiences for the Microsoft Viva Connections Dashboard using the Bot development model.

 Bot Powered ACEs is the new addative extensibility extensibility model for the Viva Connections Dashboard, which can be also extended using the client-side ACEs built using the SharePoint Framework.
 SPFx based extensibility model is solid and mature, especially with the latest features introduced with the [component based ACEs](/sharepoint/dev/spfx/viva/design/designing-card) released with SharePoint Framework version 1.18.x.
 However, there are some use cases that can't be addressed with a client-side development model, like just to make few examples: